 Expert Opinion of How Hibu Works

-A wait of up to three weeks to get the first preview of your website can seem like forever.
+Waiting around two to three weeks to get the first version of your website can seem like forever.
 Or at least it does to me, since I’m used to building and publishing websites in a single day using website builders.
 However, three weeks is actually significantly less time than many expensive web design services will take to create a first draft of your site.

-You should bear in mind that the estimated three weeks are just for a preview.
+You should bear in mind that the estimated two to three weeks are just for the first version of your site.
 If you want to make changes (and you likely will, since it’s so hard to explain everything you want over the phone), that will add more time to the process.
-Yes, I received my preview in under two weeks, but it’s always wise to allow for the full time your account manager predicts during your onboarding call.
+Yes, I received my first version in under two weeks, but it’s always wise to allow for the full time your account manager predicts during your onboarding call.